jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

         [...]
     }

+Note that if this code is in a KivaKit *Component*, then the first line can be reduced to:

+    var resource = packageResource("target-planets.csv");

 *Write a string to a file on S3:*

-    var file = File.parse("s3://mybucket/myobject.txt");
+    var file = listenTo(File.parse("s3://mybucket/myobject.txt"));
-    try (var out = listenTo(file).writer().printWriter())
+    try (var out = file.writer().printWriter())
     {
         out.println("Start Operation Impending Doom III in 10 seconds");
     }

 *Safely extract an entry (ensuring no partial result) from a .zip file:*

-    var file = File.parse("/users/jonathan/input.zip");
+    var file = listenTo(File.parse("/users/jonathan/input.zip"));
-    var folder = Folder.parse("/users/jonathan");
+    var folder = listenTo(Folder.parse("/users/jonathan"));
     try (var zip = ZipArchive.open(file, reporter, READ)) {
         listenTo(zip.entry("data.txt")).safeCopyTo(folder, OVERWRITE);
     }

 In each case, the code is assumed to be in a class implementing *Repeater*.
-The *listenTo()* call connects the method's object to the argument object, creating a listener chain.
-If something interesting happens in a resource, it would broadcast a message to its listeners, and the example method's object would then re-broadcast it to its listeners.
+The *listenTo()* calls add *this* as a listener to the argument object, creating a listener chain.
+If something notable happens in a *Resource*, it will broadcast a message down the listener chain.
 For more information, see the [Broadcaster/Listener design pattern.](#broadcaster)

+> Note: By default, a broadcaster with no listeners will log any messages it hears, along with a warning that the broadcaster has no listeners.
+The system property *KIVAKIT_IGNORE_MISSING_LISTENERS* can be used to suppress these warnings for applications where this behavior is acceptable.
+This means that the calls to *listenTo* in the code above are optional if there is no need for downstream listeners to receive messages from *File* and *Folder*.

 All *Resource*s inherit and use the *fatal()* method to report problems with opening, reading and writing (other methods may have different semantics, such as those with a boolean return value).
-The *fatal()* method in *Broadcaster*'s base class *Transceiver* does two things:
+The *fatal()* method in *Broadcaster*'s base interface *Transceiver* does two things:

 1. Broadcasts a *FatalProblem* message to listeners
 2. Throws an *IllegalStateException*